TBD54566975/did-dht/impl/README.md

 # Server Implementation

-- Heavily a work-in-progress
-- Designed to be run as a single instance

 ## Config

 ### TOML Config File

 Config is managed using a [TOML](https://toml.io/en/) [file](../../config/dev.toml).
-There are sets of configuration values for the server
-(e.g. which port to listen on), the services (e.g. which database to use), and each service.
+There are sets of configuration value s for the server (e.g. which port to listen on) and each sub-component (e.g. which database to use).

-Each service may define specific configuration, such as which DID methods are enabled for the DID service.

-A full config example is [provided here](../../config/kitchensink.toml).

 ## Usage